ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 - [ ] theres a charity that sent me physical mail, i have to donate to them later this week

+i got my r e a l i d in the mail yesterday and my pic looks good, coud be maybe a little better but still, my parents like it lol

 ------------------
 # Oct
 ------------------